-Currently, the reserve fund requires a slight increase followed by small annual adjustments in contributions to maintain fully funded status through to the end of twenty years.
+Currently, the reserve fund requires a slight reduction followed by minimal annual adjustments in contributions to maintain fully funded status through to the end of twenty years.
+The Association has adequate reserve funding and should be proactive in making the necessary common component repairs and replacements.